trimstray/nginx-admins-handbook/doc/RULES.md

   > Note that HTTP/2 multiplexes many requests within a single TCP connection.
 Typically, a single TCP connection is established to a server when HTTP/2 is in use.

-  > You should also enable the `ssl` parameter, required because browsers do not support HTTP/2 without encryption.
+  > You should also enable the `ssl` parameter, required because browsers do not support HTTP/2 without encryption (the h2 specification, allows for you to use HTTP/2 over an unsecure `http://` scheme, but browsers have not implemented this (and most do not plan to)).
 Note that accepting HTTP/2 connections over TLS requires the "Application-Layer Protocol Negotiation" (ALPN) TLS extension support.

   > HTTP/2 has a extremely large [blacklist](https://http2.github.io/http2-spec/#BadCipherSuites) of old and insecure ciphers, so you should avoid them.